List of Fireman Sam characters: Pontypandy Fire Service

-Fireman Sam
+Fireman Sam (character)

 Fireman Samuel "Sam" Jones is the title character of the series.
 He is a senior firefighter for the Pontypandy Fire Service.
 He is a competent and brave firefighter, who helps keep the people of Pontypandy safe.
 He considers his job to be 'the best job in the world' and often helps out in emergencies even on his days off.
-However, he does have an inventive streak which sometimes gets him in trouble when one of his inventions goes haywire: since the sixth series, he has stopped inventing, though he can be creative from time to time, such as fashioning a barbecue out of an oil drum in the episode Sausages vs. Shrimps.
-He has been a mascot for British fire services used to promote fire safety to children.
-In the original series, he lives alone in Pontypandy and his niece and nephew Sarah and James.
-He mostly drives the fire engine Jupiter, which can hold himself, Elvis, and Station officer Steele (and Penny, sometimes).
-Has been based on the Bedford TK, later 6x4, then added the front end of a Volvo FL6 or MAN fire engine.
-In addition, he has a quad bike called Mercury, as it can be used in situations where other larger vehicles wouldn't be able to reach quickly.
+However, he does have an inventive streak which sometimes gets him in trouble when one of his inventions goes haywire: since the sixth series, he has stopped inventing, though he can be creative from time to time, such as fashioning a barbecue out of an oil drum in the episode "Sausages vs. Shrimps".

+Sam has been a mascot for British fire services used to promote fire safety to children.
+In the original series, he lives alone in Pontypandy and has a niece and nephew Sarah and James.
+Sam drives a large fire engine called Jupiter, based on a Bedford TK, receiving elements of a Bedford 6x4 in Series 5 and elements from the Volvo FL6 in Series 6 and entirely a Rosenbauer Panther in Series 15.
+He also has an all-terrain vehicle called Mercury.
+Additionally, there is an Animal Rescue Crane called Phoenix, but it has been driven by multiple characters.

 Elvis Cridlington

-Firefighter Elvis Cridlington is a firefighter in Pontypandy and the station mess manager.
-He is sort of Sam's sidekick and learns skills from Sam.
+Firefighter Elvis Cridlington is a first class firefighter in Pontypandy and the station mess manager.
+He is Sam's sidekick and learns skills from Sam, often used for comic relief.
 As the fire station's cook, he enjoys cooking and playing guitar.
+His name and character design particularly his pompadour hairstyle was based on Elvis Presley.

+In the CGI series, the character was criticised for being more childish than the original Elvis had been.

 Station Officer Steele

 Station Officer (Fire Captain in the US dub of the CGI series) Basil Steele (Norris Steele in the CGI series) is the officer in charge of Pontypandy Fire Station.
 He has a rail fire engine called Bessie and a mobile command unit.

+The character of Steele has been compared to Captain Mainwaring from Dad's Army.

 Penny Morris

 Firefighter Penny Morris is a firefighter in Pontypandy who was the only female firefighter (firewoman) from 1990 to 2015.
-Originally from Newtown, Penny moved to Pontypandy in Series 3.
+Originally from Newtown, Penny moved to Pontypandy in Season 3.
 She is a trained lifeguard and certified scuba diver.
-She has a rescue tender called Venus, as currently based on a greatly modified Mini Cooper, and formerly a Range Rover Carmichael Commando.
+She drives a rescue tender called Venus, as currently based on a Range Rover Carmichael Commando, but received elements of the greatly modified Mini Cooper from the fifth season being a water carrier.
+She also has a rescue boat called Neptune beginning from the sixth season until Ben Hooper operates it in the ninth season.

+Her cousin farmer Annie Morris was introduced to the series in 2023.